African Games

 All of the competing nations are from the African continent.
 The first Games were held in 1965 in Brazzaville, Congo.
-The International Olympic Committee granted official recognition as a continental multi-sport event, along with the Asian Games and Pan American Games.
+The International Olympic Committee granted these Games official recognition as a continental multi-sport event, along with the Asian Games and Pan American Games.
 Since 1999, the Games have also included athletes with a disability.

-The Supreme Council for Sport in Africa (SCSA) was the organisation body for the game.
-On 26 July 2013, the Extraordinary Assembly of the Supreme Council for Sports held in Abidjan, Ivory Coast that was held on the sidelines of the 5th Session of the African Union Conference of Sports Ministers that started on 22 July 2013 recommended the dissolution of the Supreme Council for Sport in Africa and to also transfer all functions, assets & liabilities of SCSA to the African Union Commission.
+The Supreme Council for Sport in Africa (SCSA) was the organizing body for the Games.
+On 26 July 2013, the Extraordinary Assembly of the SCSA held in Abidjan, Ivory Coast on the sidelines of the 5th Session of the African Union Conference of Sports Ministers recommended the dissolution of the SCSA and transfer of all its functions, assets & liabilities to the African Union Commission.
 The organization of the African Games is now managed by three parts, the AU (the owners of the game), the ANOCA (occupying the technical aspects) and the AASC (developing marketing policy, sponsorship and research resources).

 After running previous 11 editions as the All-Africa Games, the games has been renamed the African Games.
 The decision for the name change was arrived at, during the Executive Council meeting of the African Union held in Addis Ababa, Ethiopia in January 2012.
 54 countries were participating in the most recent edition in Morocco 2019.
+In 2023, the 13th edition of the game was hosted in Accra, Ghana.
+It was aim to use sports for national and continental development, aligning with Ghana's transformative agenda and the African Union's Agenda 2063, "Africa We Want."

 History

 Beginning

 Modern Olympics founder Pierre de Coubertin conceived the Pan African Games as early as 1920.
 The colonial powers who ruled Africa at the time were wary of the idea, suspecting the unifying aspect of sport among African people would cause them to assert their independence.

 Attempts were made to host the games in Algiers, Algeria in 1925 and Alexandria, Egypt in 1928, but despite considerable preparations taken by coordinators, the efforts failed.
-The International Olympic Committee's (IOC) first African member, Greek-born Egyptian sprinter Angelo Bolanaki, donated funds to erect a stadium, but still the Games were set back for another three decades.
+The International Olympic Committee's (IOC) first African member, Greek-born Egyptian sprinter Angelo Bolanachi, donated funds to erect a stadium, but still the Games were set back for another three decades.